 The symptoms of pineal tumors depend on the size, location, and type of tumor.
 Smaller tumors often don’t cause any symptoms.
 As they grow, tumors can press against nearby structures, leading to increased skull pressure.

 - feeling tired

 - difficulty walking

-Pinealomas can disrupt children’s endocrine systems, which control hormones, triggering something called precocious puberty.
-This condition causes girls to start going through puberty before the age of eight, and boys before the age of nine.
+Pinealomas can disrupt children’s endocrine systems, which control hormones.
+When this happens, children can go through precocious puberty.
+This is when girls begin puberty before the age of 8 and boys before the age of 9.

 - changes in body size and shape